Pesce Law Group, P.C.

 • Control: In both mediation and collaborative law, the parties have a great deal of input as to what goes into the final decree.
 This process can mean fewer trips back to court to enforce the order, especially if one party has issues with authority.

 There are some other potential benefits as well, such as greater accessibility.
-Most or all of the events take place in an attorney's office or nearby conference facility.
+Most or all of the events take place in an attorney's office or nearby conference facility, which can be much less tedious than going to a courthouse.
+At Pesce Law Group, P.C., we can review your family law dispute to see if you would benefit from alternative dispute resolution outside of court, then help you pursue the best course of action.

 Many family law judges automatically order mediation in certain contested cases.
 Sometimes, it may occur informally over the course of several days or weeks, and other times, there may be a neutral third-party facilitator that either the court appoints or the parties select.